 Growing Queensland Blue Pumpkins works the same as growing other types of pumpkins.
 Due to their large size, you should plan a large space for your pumpkin patch.
+Unfortunately these are not the type of pumpkins to grow in pots.
 Look for a space that receives full sun and has well-draining soil to allow your pumpkins to thrive all season long.

 Before planting your pumpkins till plenty of organic fertilizer or fresh homemade compost into your garden bed.
 It is extremely important you know the best fertilizer for pumpkins.
 This will help your pumpkins produce a larger overall crop both in number and size.

 For even more of a nutritional boost plant green beans in the same bed as your pumpkins with a trellis that allows them to grow up and out of the way of your pumpkins.
 Face your trellis on the north side to avoid shading your pumpkins.